kapin-k/DNA-DEMO-DEPLOY/README.md

     ```bash
     python3 application.py
     ```
-The proxy-server is currently configured in such a way that when it is launched it takes the IP address of the host it is running on and accepts connections on port `5000` by default.
+The proxy-server is currently configured in such a way that when it is launched it takes the IP address of the host it is running on and accepts connections on port '5000' by default.
 It is adviced that you do not change any of the parameters for this.

 - In case you need to change the parameters, here are the following steps:

-    * Open `application.py` file in directory '/DNA-DEMO-DEPLOY/dna-demo-server-AWS' :
+    * Open 'application.py' file in directory '/DNA-DEMO-DEPLOY/dna-demo-server-AWS' :

         For changing IP and port number :

-            Line No: 7 Change  `host_name = 'IP Address/domain name'`
+        Line No: 7 Change  host_name = 'IP Address/domain name'
-            Line No: 8 Change  `port_no = <Port no>`
+        Line No: 8 Change  port_no = <Port no>

         'IP Address/domain name' => the IP address/domain name at which the server should accept incoming requests and connections.
 We adive you keep it as 0.0.0.0 or change it to the domain name if it needs to be changed.
         <Port_No>    => Port number on which you which you want the proxy-server accepting the connections

 If you have made any changes to host name or port number, then:
     * move to directory '/DNA-DEMO-DEPLOY/dnademo/Components'